Iraqi chemical attacks against Iran: History

 Chemical weapons were employed by Iraqi forces against Iranian combatants and non-combatants during the Iran–Iraq war (1980–1988).
 These have been classified based on chemical composition and casualty-producing effects.
-The best-known substances used by the Iraqi army were organophosphate neurotoxins, known as nerve agents Tabun, Sarin, and mustard gas.
-According to Iraqi reports, in 1981 vomiting agents were used in initial and small-scale attacks.
-In August 1983, chemical weapons had been employed on the Piranshahr and Haj-Omaran battlefields.
+The best-known substances used by the Iraqi army were organophosphate neurotoxins, known as nerve agents Tabun, Sarin, and the blister agent mustard gas.
+According to Iraqi reports, in 1981, vomiting agents were used in initial and small-scale attacks.
+In August 1983, chemical weapons had been employed on the Piranshahr and Haji Omaran battlefields.
 Next, they were used on the Panjwin battlefield, in November 1983.
 The Iraqi army began extensive chemical attacks in 1984, by using tons of sulfur mustard and nerve agents on the Majnoon Islands.

 In 1986, the Iranian forces mounted an attack on the Faw Peninsula southeast of Basra and occupied the peninsula.
 This attack had not been anticipated by the Iraqi military, which did not prepare for an assault on the Faw Peninsula from across the Shatt Al-Arab.
 The integration and cooperation between the Iranian Army and various militias allowed them to organize operations during winter 1985–1986 carefully.
 As a result, Iraq's oil wells were in danger.
 Iraqi General Hamdani called the fighting for the liberation of the peninsula another "Battle of the Somme", where both militaries suffered huge losses.
 The chemical attacks played an important role in Iraq's success.
 The chemical attacks took place until the last day of war, in August 1988.
 During the eight-year Iran–Iraq War, more than 350 large-scale gas attacks were reported in the border areas.